When do babies clap, wave, and point for the first time?

 Takeaway

-There’s a wide range of normal when it comes to speech and language development so your little one may reach these milestones before or after 9 - 12 months.
-However, if your child isn’t using gestures at all or you notice any other communication red flags at 12 months, check in with your baby’s pediatrician.
+There’s a wide range of normal: If your little one hasn’t hit these milestones right at 9 - 12 months, that’s usually OK.
+But if they aren’t using gestures at all by 12 months, check in with their pediatrician.

 Share article: